No. 2 (September 1791) pp 46-48.

 RULE.
 An eclipse or comet in the 11th House causes death and destruction of grandees.

 OBS.
-The numerous deaths of peers in Great Britain, during the operation of this eclipse, has been remarked by persons without any reference to Astrology; and in France, where it fell to the same House, the effects on Aristocracy have been still more notorious.
+The numerous deaths of peers in Great Britain, during the operation of this eclipse, has been remarked by persons without any reference to Astrology; and in France, where it fell in the same House, the effects on Aristocracy have been still more notorious.

 RULE.
 Eclipses in Airy signs signify violent winds, shipwrecks, seditions.